NoDebt-App-Backend/Loan_Prediction_App/README.md

 ## Usage

-To start the Loan_Prediction_App application, run the following command:
+To start the Loan_Prediction_App application on your local environment, run the following command:

 npm start

 Visit `http://localhost:PORT` in your web browser to access the application.

+## API Documentation

 ## Troubleshooting